rackerlabs/technical-blog/content/blog/2020/2020-09-02-rackspace-best-practise-to-clone-a-peoplesoft-environment/index.md

 authorIsRacker: true
 categories:
     - General
-metaTitle: "Rackspace best practise to clone a Peoplesoft environment"
+metaTitle: "Rackspace best practise to clone a PeopleSoft environment"
 metaDescription: "Refreshing a PeopleSoft non-production environment with your production environment can become a monthly, weekly, or even daily activity, depending on the business needs."
-ogTitle: "Rackspace best practise to clone a Peoplesoft environment"
+ogTitle: "Rackspace best practise to clone a PeopleSoft environment"
 ogDescription: "Refreshing a PeopleSoft non-production environment with your production environment can become a monthly, weekly, or even daily activity, depending on the business needs."